kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_07_explore_sentinel.md

 1. Return to the All services page of Azure, by selecting **All Services** from the top-left corner of the page, above where it says Resource groups.

+## Task 3: Data connector to your instance of Microsoft Sentinel.

-## Task 3:  In this task you will walk through the steps involved in setting up a data connector to your instance of Microsoft Sentinel and selecting a built-in workbook templates to allow you to quickly gain insights across your data as soon as you connect a data source.
+In this task you will walk through the steps involved in setting up a data connector to your instance of Microsoft Sentinel and selecting a built-in workbook templates to allow you to quickly gain insights across your data as soon as you connect a data source.
 Note: Azure lab subscriptions may experience greater than normal delays in connecting to a data source and/or visualizing data.

 1. In the search box, in the blue bar on the top of the page next to where it says Microsoft Azure, enter **Microsoft Sentinel** then select **Microsoft Sentinel** from the search results.